 - require you to submit your Baggage to searches or inspections, and

 - search or inspect your Baggage with or without you.

-to your Baggage, we will not be liable for the Damage unless it was caused by our
+x-ray causes Damage to your Baggage or articles that are removed from your Baggage, we will not be liable for the Damage unless it was caused by our

 8.1 Check-in Deadline